Scouting in Idaho: Krupp Scout Hollow

 This former 40 acre farm and orchard was acquired in the 1980s for the purpose of Cub Scout activities.
 It is the home of a Cub Scout Day Camp (although traveling Day Camps are also sponsored across the service area).
 It includes a large frontier fort, an original Union Pacific caboose, bb gun range, and archery range.
 It is located in the town of LaBelle, Idaho.
 Wood Badge adult leadership training courses are held here with courses held during the summer and early autumn.

 Portneuf Springs

 This is the council's newest camp, serving the Cub Scouts with a day camp throughout the month of June.
 It is located west of Chubbuck, Idaho, off of I-86.

 Order of the Arrow

 Arrowmen in Grand Teton Council are covered by Shunkah Mahneetu Lodge 407.
 The name translates to "Gray Wolf," which is the lodge's totem.
-It was formed in 1994 from the mergere of Navando-Ikeu and Ha-Wo-Wo-He-Qua-Nah.
+It was formed in 1994 from the merger of Navando-Ikeu and Ha-Wo-Wo-He-Qua-Nah.